How Do Cryptocurrency Wallets Work?

 Which is safer, hot or cold wallets?

 It is safer to store large amounts of cryptocurrency in a cold wallet.
-The
+Because cold wallets aren’t always connected to your device and the Internet, there is a significantly reduced chance of getting your funds stolen from hackers.

 The only downside is that as cold wallets are not connected to the internet you can’t easily send or spend your crypto.
 If you are wanting to make frequent transactions it is a trade-off between speed and security.

 A web wallet is a wallet that is stored inside a website such as an exchange like Binance or Kiwicoin.
-Storing assets on exchanges or web wallets are necessary for people trading through exchanges, but an unnecessary risk to others who just want to hodl.
+Storing assets on exchanges or web wallets are necessary for people trading through exchanges, but an unnecessary risk to others who just want to “HODL” — i.e. investing in long-term.

 In 2014, Mt Gox, a Japan-based exchange that at the time handled 70% of all bitcoin transactions, was hacked.
 (When we say hacked, Bitcoin itself wasn’t hacked, passwords to access the private keys of the exchange were stolen, allowing the hackers access to their wallets).

 This resulted in their users and personal business accounts losing about 740,000 bitcoins (6% of all bitcoin in existence).
-That equated to 780 million dollars at the time of the heist, as was the equivalent to 5.6 billion NZD at the market’s all-time high.
+That equated to 780 million dollars at the time of the heist.

 There a several ways that the security of your assets can be compromised when stored on an exchange: